csmoxford/robustToxicities/readme.md

 See the help files

 ## To-do list ##

+Note that the shiny app is currently ignoring all the options there and just taking them from the default

 1. Finalise the base functions for time based data
 2. Create functions for cycle based data
 3. Ensure the shiny app works for all data types and input options